 But there's a catch.
 Auto browse is only available to AI Pro and Ultra subscribers in the U.S. for now, meaning Google is using its browser dominance to drive paid AI subscriptions.
 The company is also introducing Nano Banana, its image generation tool, and a redesigned Chrome interface that keeps a Gemini chatbot panel pinned to the right side of the browser as you surf the web.

 "Chrome will remember context from past conversations so you get uniquely tailored answers to whatever you're looking for across the web," Chrome VP Parisa Tabriz wrote in the announcement.
-That personalization builds on Google's "Personal Intelligence" feature, which in the Gemini app.
+That personalization builds on Google's "Personal Intelligence" feature, which launched earlier this month in the Gemini app.
 The feature hooks into Gmail, Google Photos, and other services to deliver customized responses based on your actual data.